nicklafferty/craftycody/content/life/how-to-actually-clean-a-ceramic-pan.md

 So I had to experiment.

-As I was cleaning it in the sink, I had the thought to try one of those Magic Erasers (we have a pack of name-brand ones from Costco, but I'm sure the generics from Amazon work).
+As I was cleaning it in the sink, I had the thought to try one of those **Magic Erasers** (we have a pack of name-brand ones from Costco, but I'm sure the generics from Amazon work).

 Lo and behold.

 There was a lot of elbow grease involved, but oh my God the difference!
 All those stains were actually coming off!

 I smooshed the sponge every which way to get in crevices and along the rim.
 Really experiment here.
 My arms were tired when I finished, but it looked almost new again.

+I got it in a good place and rinsed it out.
+I also decided to look up how to re-season ceramic pans.
+It's fairly similar to cast iron in that way.
+I followed these instructions.

+I used grapeseed oil, spread it all over the pan, and heated it on med-low till it smoked.
+After it cooled a bit, I wiped it out.

+That helped repair some of the non-stick coating.
+Admittedly, it isn't perfect, but it's better than where it was.